natelistrom/natelistrom.github.io/_posts/2022-04-15-pae-expectation.md

 ## Expectation and story

 Storytellers take advantage of our knowledge-instinct-based expectations liberally.
-Schoeller and Perlovsky cite Kreitler and Kreitler in calling this the "tension principle," the idea that a storyteller sets up a dramatic situation or question but withholds crucial details that would fill in the answer. <sup>{% include schoellerAndPerlovsky-2016.html %}</sup> This causes the audience to remain hooked, pursuing that knowledge throughout the story until it's finally revealed in the resolution.
+Schoeller and Perlovsky cite Kreitler and Kreitler in calling this the "tension principle," the idea that a storyteller sets up a dramatic situation or question but withholds crucial details that would fill in the answer. <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>)</cite> This causes the audience to remain hooked, pursuing that knowledge throughout the story until it's finally revealed in the resolution.

 > "Hollywood narratives can thus be described in terms of retention of information.
 The answer to the dramatic question is the information that the author retains.
-It is what the viewer cares about, _what motivates his curiosity_.” <sup>{% include schoellerAndPerlovsky-2016.html %}</sup> (Emphasis theirs.)
+It is what the viewer cares about, _what motivates his curiosity_.” <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>)</cite> (Emphasis theirs.)

 This tension principle may be more familiar to students of story theory under another name.
 I've most often heard it called "narrative drive."

 Schoeller and Perlovsky point out that narrative drive only works so long as the audience believes that the storyteller is competent to provide the payoff at the end.

-> "If the audience suspects that the author does not hold such information, the spectatorial contract (i.e., 'I am going to be told a story which end I shall know') is broken, the tension principle ceases to apply, and the viewer has no good reason to wait until the end of the story." <sup>{% include schoellerAndPerlovsky-2016.html %}</sup>
+> "If the audience suspects that the author does not hold such information, the spectatorial contract (i.e., 'I am going to be told a story which end I shall know') is broken, the tension principle ceases to apply, and the viewer has no good reason to wait until the end of the story." <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>)</cite>

 Our knowledge instinct, and its underlying reward systems, are pretty savvy.
 We won't hang around if we think someone is just stringing us along, wasting our time.
 If we sense that the likelihood of payoff &mdash; of successfully updating our mental models &mdash; is low, we'll cut our losses and run.